GabeMitchell23/gfm48FastRobots/Lab6/lab6Writeup.md

 ## Most Successful Run: PD Control
 One of the biggest issues with this task was the robot over shooting the 180 degree rotation and never fully returning.
 PD control mitigated this; before the robot reached 180 degrees, the derivative term was negative, reducing the control output and reducing overshoot.
 The run with the robot rotating very nearly 180 degrees is shown below.
 My most successful PD control run had a proportional constant of 0.2 and a derivative constant of 0.13.
 The base analog write values for the right and left motors were 120 and 100 respectively.
 The added analog write values multiplied by the error terms and the constants were 120 and 110 for the right and left motors respectively.
+A video and graphs for PD control are shown below.

 [Best Run, PD Control](https://youtube.com/shorts/UlKN78yMP0w?feature=share)